MediaComem/comem-webdev/subjects/angular/README.md

 ### `ngModel`

-Add an input field to the template above the greeting:
+Add an input field to the template above the greeting in `src/app/app.component.html`:

 ```html
 *<p>